Terms & Conditions

 The winner should consider the following:

-There will be ONE winner selected at random.
+There will be ONE winner and ONE runner up.

 Winners may be announced on Facebook and will be notified by Facebook message on the account used to enter the competition.